ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/101-kittens-carousel-static-website-ec2/README.md

    - Application should be deployed in the development environment on AWS EC2 Instance using AWS Cloudformation Service.
 In the development environment, you can configure your Cloudformation template using the followings,

       - The application stack should be created with new AWS resources.

-      - The application should run on Amazon Linux 2 EC2 Instance
+      - Bonus:!!!The application should run on the latest version of Amazon Linux 2023 Image .
+Here is the link where you can find information about this challenge. ( https://docs.aws.amazon.com/linux/al2023/ug/ec2.html#launch-from-cloudformation )

       - EC2 Instance type can be configured as `t2.micro`.